thegricean/modals/README.md

 ### Experiments

-- experiment that directly tests listeners' expectations about *speaker commitment* rather than their beliefs about the world after observing "must p"/"p"
 - tease apart issue of evidence *type* and *strength* on
 	1. production (choice between "p" and "must p")
 	2. comprehension (listeners' ascription of evidence to speakers) -- independent effects? does one subsume the other?